CANITEY/obsidian/5 - Main Notes/passive info gathering - wide scope.md

 ```
 ## CIDRs gathering
 CIDRs are an ip range in a subnet mask `192.168.1.1/24` for example, you gather them
+to get CIDRs from ASN, you may use 1 of thre

 # References